Jersey dolmens: Beaker People or Culture?

-When Jacquetta Hawkes wrote "The Archaeology of the Channel Islands", she mentioned "the Beaker people" who spread across Europe, possibly from the Iberian peninsula.
-They were defined by a distinctive pottery style - a beaker with a distinctive bell-shaped profile - that spreads across the Western continent around 2000 B.C.
+When Jacquetta Hawkes wrote The Archaeology of the Channel Islands, she mentioned "the Beaker people" who spread across Europe, possibly from the Iberian Peninsula.
+They were defined by a distinctive pottery style - a beaker with a distinctive bell-shaped profile - that spread across the Western continent around 2000 B.C.
 Burial customs of the Beaker people included placing their dead in round barrows, often with a beaker, perhaps to hold a drink for the dead on their final journey.
 Evidence of such beakers and artefacts have been found in Jersey at Ville ès Nouaux.

 The existence of the migratory "Beaker people" is still very much the popular position.
-Richard R. Doornek writing in the magazine "School Arts" in 1989 on Stonehenge mentions that about 2100 BC, "the Beaker people, named after their highly sophisticated pottery, arrived in Britain from the Continent through the Low Countries.
-Geoffrey Humphrys also writes on Stonehenge in the magazine "Contemporary Review" (1994), and again we hear that "about 2100 BC, the Beaker people are reckoned to have started erecting two circles of bluestones".
+Richard R. Doornek, writing on Stonehenge in "School Arts" magazine in 1989, mentions that about 2100 BC "the Beaker people", named after their highly sophisticated pottery, arrived in Britain from the Continent through the Low Countries.
+Geoffrey Humphrys also wrote on Stonehenge in "Contemporary Review" magazine (1994), and summarizes "about 2100 BC, the Beaker people are reckoned to have started erecting two circles of bluestones".

 But many historians and archaeologists now believe that the Beaker people did not exist as a group; as Mark Patton explains, the beakers and related artefacts that are attributed to the Beaker people may well indicate the migration of a "beaker culture" rather than a "beaker people".
-This is most succinctly summed up by Ronald Hutton:
+This is succinctly summed up by Ronald Hutton:

 "One of the major developments in British archaeology during the past twenty years has been the loss of confidence by its practitioners in their ability to recognise the movement of peoples.
 The problem is that an existing population can adopt foreign artefacts and fashions so completely as to appear to have been replaced by foreigners.
 Thus, according to traditional archaeological practice, had modern Britain been an illiterate society then it would have been natural to have spoken of the invasion of the 'Washing Machine People' in the 1950s and large-scale Japanese immigration in the 1970s."

 The recent discovery of the burial of the "Amesbury Archer" in Wiltshire, however, has brought the idea of a "Beaker people" to the fore again.
-This individual was clearly a high status male, buried with copper tools and gold jewellery as well as beakers, and oxygen isotope analysis on his teeth indicates that he grew up in central Europe, possibly Switzerland or Austria.
+This individual was clearly a high-status male, buried with copper tools, gold jewellery, and beakers.
+Oxygen isotope analysis on his teeth indicates that he grew up in central Europe, possibly Switzerland or Austria.
 Immigration clearly happened, but not necessarily on a large scale: the arrival of a small number of immigrants, bringing with them new technologies, skills and ideas, may have provoked a profound change in the nature of society.

 Philately

 In 2012, Jersey Post issued a five-stamp set of stamps, designed by Andrew Robinson, each of which featured one of five dolmens: Mont Ubé, Le Couperon, Ville-és-Nouaux, Les Monts Grantez and La Pouquelaye de Faldouet.
-Le Couperon is on the 55 pence stamp.